 Chris Milne, Trustee

 Chris is Chair of Nikau Foundation, the Wellington region’s Community Foundation.
 He works with a number of early stage technology businesses and has had roles in banking & finance in NZ, UK, USA & Canada.
-He is currently Chair of Technology Valley Inc., a director of Partstrader NZ Ltd, Kaynemaile Ltd, and Seaview Marina Ltd and a trustee of Nga Manu Nature Reserve.
-He is also a Hutt City Councillor.
+He is currently Chair of Technology Valley Inc., a director of Kaynemaile Ltd, Seaview Marina Ltd and a trustee of Nga Manu Nature Reserve.
+Chris is also a Hutt City Councillor.

 Chris enjoys the outdoors, particularly biking, skiing and tramping, and is a regular tennis player and golfer.
 He says that sadly his three children in their 20’s can now beat him at most sports, a fate shared with his wife Jan.